Predicting MLB's Top Rookie Stars at Each Position for 2019

 But at least he can hit.
 Goodness, can he ever hit.

 The simpler way to put it is that Guerrero is a generational hitting talent.
-He should starting hitting in the majors as soon as he gets the call.
+He should start hitting in the majors as soon as he gets the call.

 That was going to be in mid-April one way or another.
 The difference now is that he'll join the Blue Jays when he's healthy, not because he's "ready" after a game of service-time manipulation.